 - 6000 Extra Fine

 - The motor is variable speed so you can literally sharpen anything, even scissors, chisels, pruners, shovels, and really anything that is sharp.

 - The speeds range from 1200 SFM to 2800 SFM.

-The Work Sharp WSKTS-KO Knife and Tool Sharpener Ken Onion Edition with help from Ken Onion can handle all the sharpening needs you have, and it is my #1 choice for hunters.
+The Work Sharp WSKTS-KO Knife and Tool Sharpener Ken Onion Edition at Amazon with help from Ken Onion can handle all the sharpening needs you have, and it is my #1 choice for hunters.